 Prior to her time at the White House, Duggan served as Secretary of Energy Ernest Moniz’s Liaison to the City of Detroit and was embedded in Detroit’s City Hall under Mayor Mike Duggan (no relation).
 Her previous DOE roles include Director of Stakeholder Engagement, Director of Legislative, Regulatory & Urban Affairs, and Senior Policy Advisor in the Office of Energy Efficiency & Renewable Energy.

-Earlier positions included leading the federal political and campaigns activities for the non-partisan national League of Conservation Voters (LCV) and serving as Deputy Director at the Michigan LCV.
-During this time, she worked directly with hundreds of candidates and campaigns in support of a clean energy future at the local, state, and federal level, including direct interviews of major candidates for U.S. House, Senate, and Presidential races.
-She also held policy and campaign roles with the Michigan Environmental Council.
+Duggan previously led federal political and campaigns activities for the non-partisan national League of Conservation Voters, where she worked directly with hundreds of candidates and campaigns in support of a clean energy future at the local, state, and federal level, including direct interviews of major candidates for U.S. House, Senate, and Presidential races.

 She serves on the external advisory board of the University of Michigan’s Erb Institute for Global Sustainable Enterprise and the is a Trustee at the University Liggett School.
 She is on the corporate advisory boards of Walker-Miller Energy Services and Arctaris Impact Investors Opportunity Zone Fund.
 Duggan is a board member of the National Council of Science and the Environment and the Michigan League of Conservation Voters.
 She is a professional member of the International Women’s Forum and the National Wildlife Federation’s Wolfpack, as well as being a proud card-carrying member of the National Press Club.